-As a qualitative research approach, IPA to prioritizes understanding the subjective experiences of individuals.
-Furthermore, IPA provided the methodological grounding to gain insight into the worldview of racialized dietitians, with feelings, behaviours, perceptions and events shared in the semi-structured interviews.
-The ability to hone into deep exploration of meaning-making, small sample sizes, bracketing of researchers' biases, and a focus on rich, thematic analysis makes it a powerful method for exploring complex human phenomena (Alase, 2017; Larkin & Thompson, 2012; Smith & Osborn, 2008; Pietkiewicz, & Smith, 2012).
+As a qualitative research approach, IPA prioritizes understanding the subjective experiences of individuals.
+In my study it provided the methodological grounding to gain insight into the worldview of racialized dietitians, with a focus on feelings, behaviours, perceptions and events that were shared in the semi-structured interviews.
+Using IPA to hone in on a the deep exploration of meaning-making with a small sample size, allowed me to focus on thematic analysis, which made it a powerful method for my study.
+IPA is valuable for exploring complex human phenomena (Alase, 2017; Larkin & Thompson, 2012; Smith & Osborn, 2008; Pietkiewicz, & Smith, 2012).